 How Does TOGAF BA Work?

-TOGAF BA is a specialization of TOGAF and a separate qualification from TOGAF Certification.
+TOGAF BA is a specialization of TOGAF and a separate qualification from TOGAF.
 It offers a more strategic approach than the wider framework.
-In fact, the ‘Business Architecture’ phase of the TOGAF BA is relatively generic in comparison.
-TOGAF BA goes into far greater detail in terms of elements such as structure, processes and capabilities, providing models, techniques and guidelines to take business architectures to the next level.
+In fact, the ‘Business Architecture’ phase of the TOGAF ADM is relatively generic in comparison.
+TOGAF BA goes into far greater detail in terms of elements like structure, processes, and capabilities, providing models, techniques, and guidelines to take business architectures to the next level.

 TOGAF BA works by utilizing a variety of concepts and tools to create accurate architectures:

-Business Models - These describe the rationale for how organizations create, deliver and capture value.
-They are, essentially, top-level views of how a business currently is, or how it will be in the future.
-This kind of perspective can be extremely useful for high-level executives and decision-makers
+Business Models - These describe the rationale for how organizations create, deliver, and capture value.
+They are, essentially, top-level views of a business’ structure, or what it will look like in the future.
+This kind of perspective can be extremely useful for high-level executives and decision-makers.

-Information mapping - This is used to define which information is crucial to various sections of a business.
-Business architects can then use this knowledge to create appropriate strategies for improving processes for consuming, processing and delivering information.
-This, in turn, can help to boost integration and collaboration, ensuring more accurate financial and regulatory reporting while also helping to make business terms clear to all stakeholders
+Information Mapping - This is used to define which information is crucial to various sections of a business.
+Business architects can then use this knowledge to create appropriate strategies for improving processes for consuming, processing, and delivering information.
+This, in turn, can help to boost integration and collaboration, ensuring more accurate financial and regulatory reporting while also helping to clarify business terms for all key stakeholders.

 Business Scenario - Business scenarios are used to identify and record business requirements.
 That is to say, typical problems that need to be solved, the environments in which said problems occur, the value chains enabled by business capabilities, desired outcomes and various human and computing components.
 The purpose of a business scenario is to achieve a desired outcome.
 Because of this, a new business architecture will typically be composed of several business scenarios at once